prometheus/docs/content/blog/2019-10-08-remote-read-meets-streaming.md

 ## Remote APIs

-Since version 1.x, Prometheus has the ability to interact directly with its storage using [remote API](https://prometheus.io/docs/prometheus/latest/storage/#remote-storage-integrations).
+Since version 1.x, Prometheus has the ability to interact directly with its storage using the [remote API](https://prometheus.io/docs/prometheus/latest/storage/#remote-storage-integrations).

 This API allows 3rd party systems to interact with metrics data through two methods: